acsone/click-odoo/README.rst

     to be a terminal.

   Options:
-    -c, --config PATH               Specify the Odoo configuration file.
+    -c, --config FILE               Specify the Odoo configuration file.
 Other ways to provide it are with the ODOO_RC or OPENERP_SERVER environment variables, or
                                     ~/.odoorc (Odoo >= 10) or
                                     ~/.openerp_serverrc.
+    --addons-path TEXT              Specify the addons path.
+If present, this parameter takes precedence over the addons
+                                    path provided in the Odoo configuration
+                                    file.
     -d, --database TEXT             Specify the database name.
 If present, this parameter takes precedence over the database
                                     provided in the Odoo configuration file.
     --log-level TEXT                Specify the logging level.
 Accepted values depend on the Odoo version, and include debug, info, warn, error.  [default: info]
-    --logfile PATH                  Specify the log file.
+    --logfile FILE                  Specify the log file.
     --rollback                      Rollback the transaction even if the script does not raise an exception.
 Note that if the script itself commits, this option has